School of Medicine Programs Student Mistreatment Reporting and Monitoring Policy

 - School of Medicine Office of Diversity, Equity and Inclusion

-- Senior Associate Dean for Education
+- Relevant Associate Dean

-- Associate Dean for Medical Student Education
+- Senior Associate Dean and Vice Chancellor for Medical Education

 VI.
 Additional Resources

-- School of Medicine Student Ombudsperson (Confidential Resource)
+- School of Medicine Student Ombudsperson (confidential resource)

-- Medical Student Peer Advocates
+- Medical Student Peer Advocates (medical students only)

-- Relationship and Sexual Violence Prevention Center
+- Relationship and Sexual Violence Prevention Center (confidential resource)

-Last approved on August 12, 2021
+Last approved on May 19, 2023